simoc/space-invaders-from-scratch/README.md

 Whilst doing the tutorial I discovered that it does not contain all of the source code and I had to refer to the [author's git repository](https://github.com/Grieverheart/space_invaders) to find the missing parts.

+After completing the tutorial, I also found that it is not a complete Space Invaders game -- the aliens neither move or shoot.